Meninges of the Brain and Spinal Cord

 - devoid of connective tissue fibres,

-- lacks tight junctions.
+- lack of tight junctions.

-Dura mater is composed of greater (periosteal) and lesser (meningeal) laminae, which are formed mainly of collagen fibres that are aligned differently.
+As mentioned above, the dura mater is composed of greater (periosteal) and lesser (meningeal) laminae, which are formed mainly of collagen fibres that are aligned differently.
 A small amount of elongated, flattened fibrocytes are intermingled with large number of extracellular collagen fibrils.

 - serve as a covering for the pulsatile brain,

 - a pathway of the CSF circulation, and

 For these purposes, the arachnoid cells form numerous morphologically distinct cell junctions, intense cell to cell communications, pinocytotic activity, extracellular cisterns, and specialized segments such as arachnoid villi (arachnoid granulations).

 The outer part of the arachnoid mater forms the arachnoid barrier layer, which is comprised of closely packed cells like those of an actual covering membrane.
 While the inner part of the arachnoid forms the arachnoid trabeculae which are steeped in the CSF of the subarachnoid space, to support the arachnoid barrier layer.
 Arachnoid barrier cells have a large, polygonal, and electron-lucent cytoplasm with an oval nucleus, showing a marked contrast to the long and flattened dural border cells.

 The arachnoid barrier layer is composed of layer of cells with numerous cell junctions, and the presence of many tight junctions which serve as a barrier to the CSF.